-Shantaram by Gregory David Roberts is undoubtedly one of the most popular books for travelers — and especially backpackers — to read in India.
+Shantaram by Gregory David Roberts is undoubtedly one of the most popular books for travelers to read and travel around Asia especially India.

 It follows the story of Lin, an Australian man who broke out of prison and escaped to Mumbai where he aims to start a new life.
 Throughout the duration of the novel, Lin meets and becomes friends with a wide range of characters that provide a fascinating insight into different parts of life and culture in India.
 For example, he spends part of the book living in the slums of Mumbai, while in other parts of the story, he is interacting with members of the local mafia.

-I first read Shantaram when travelling throughout India and I think it undoubtedly provides travellers with a great insight into the people and cultural nuances of the country.
+I first read Shantaram when travelling around Asia and spending time in India.
+I think it undoubtedly provides travellers with a great insight into the people and cultural nuances of the country.
 Many of the interactions that Lin has when he first comes to India are likely to be very relatable for first-time travellers to the country which is why Shantaram is a fantastic book to read when travelling in India!